 Autoerythrocyte sensitization in Adult

 The disorder is characterized by bruising without clear precipitating causes or definite trauma.
+Women are most frequently affected.
 The painful bruises vary in size and may have peculiar or geometric shapes.
+Bruising is most commonly seen on the lower extremities, but other sites of involvement have been reported.
 Associated symptoms include abdominal pain, nausea, vomiting, diarrhea, and headache.
 Prodromal symptoms such as pain, warmth, or itching at the site prior to the bruising have been described.
 The bruises resolve in approximately 2 weeks but recur.

 D69.2 – Other nonthrombocytopenic purpura